justinjauvin/HigherPercentile/README.md

 To run:
 1. Make sure to change your DB connection in appsettings.json
-2. You can migrate the DB with Package Manager Console with the following CMDs - 1st CMD: add-migration nameOfMigration
+2. You can migrate the DB with the Package Manager Console using the following CMDs - 1st CMD: add-migration nameOfMigration
     2nd CMD: update-database